Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 amalgamation with Reform UK would be a disaster for the party, and should be quickly consigned to the dustbin of political history.

-The Lib Dems will no doubt bask in their new found success for a while (pray god, with no more stunts from their leader!),
+The Lib Dems will no doubt bask in their new found success for a while (pray god, with no more stunts from their leader between now and 2029!),

 but will probably make little impression on government policy, given the size of